tobyhodges/shell-pangenomics-workbench/episodes/03-working-with-files.md

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.
-For this lesson, our raw data is our FASTA files.
+For this lesson, our raw data is our GBK files.
 We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write tcdo, the files.

-First, let's make a copy of one of our FASTA files using the `cp` command.
+First, let's make a copy of one of our GBK files using the `cp` command.

-Navigate to the `~/dc_workshop/data directory and enter:
+Navigate to the `~/pan_workshop/data/agalactiae_18RS21` directory and enter:

 ~~~
 $ for i in $(ls -d */); do cd $i; for j in $(ls *.fasta); do cp $j copy-$j  ; done; cd ..; done